duckietown/book-devmanual-docs/src/intro.md

-# The Book Writer manual
+# The Book Writer Manual

 This book describes the features of our documentation system and the procedures to update it.